-Tyson employee speaks out
+Tyson worker shares personal experience of having COVID-19

 WATERLOO, Iowa — As more and more meatpacking plants begin to reopen, many will be operating at a reduced level.

-Labour advocates are opposed to plants reopening, some say it's putting workers lives at risk.
+Labor advocates are opposed to plants reopening, some say it's putting workers' lives at risk.

 Tyson employee Zach Medhaug says, "Tyson took their time to get us all tests and get it available."